Jeffrey Dahmer: College and Army service

 On July 13, 1979, Dahmer was deployed to Baumholder, West Germany, where he served as a combat medic in the 2nd Battalion, 68th Armored Regiment, 8th Infantry Division.
 According to published reports, in Dahmer's first year of service, he was an "average or slightly above average" soldier.
 (Note: Two soldiers have since claimed to have been raped by Dahmer while in the Army.
 In 2010, one stated that Dahmer had repeatedly raped him over a 17-month period while they were both stationed at Baumholder, while another soldier believes Dahmer drugged and raped him inside an armored personnel carrier in 1979.
 However, in numerous interviews following his 1991 arrest, Dahmer stated to both police and psychiatrists he did not sexually assault or engage in willing homosexual relations while stationed in West Germany.)

 Owing to Dahmer's alcohol abuse, his performance deteriorated, and, in March 1981, he was deemed unsuitable for military service and was later discharged from the Army.
-He received an honorable discharge, as his superiors did not believe that any problems Dahmer had in the Army would be applicable to civilian life.
+He received an honorable discharge, as his superiors did not believe that any problems Dahmer exhibited in the Army would be applicable to civilian life.

 On March 24, 1981, Dahmer was sent to Fort Jackson in South Carolina for debriefing and provided with a plane ticket to travel anywhere in the country.
 Dahmer later told police he felt he could not return home to face his father, so he opted to travel to Miami Beach, Florida, both because he was "tired of the cold" and in an attempt to live by his own means.
 In Florida, Dahmer found a job at a delicatessen and rented a room in a nearby motel.
 He spent most of his salary on alcohol and was soon evicted from the motel for non-payment.
 Dahmer initially spent his evenings on the beach as he continued to work at the sandwich shop until phoning his father and asking to return to Ohio in September of the same year.